kubernetes/website/content/en/docs/tasks/administer-cluster/access-cluster-api.md

 # Select name of cluster you want to interact with from above output:
 export CLUSTER_NAME="some_server_name"

-# Point to the API server refering the cluster name
+# Point to the API server referring the cluster name
 APISERVER=$(kubectl config view -o jsonpath="{.clusters[?(@.name==\"$CLUSTER_NAME\")].cluster.server}")

 # Gets the token value